 Associate of Applied Science Degree: 90 credits

-A Certificate of Completion is awarded upon successful completion of all program course requirements (two attempts per course only).
+Students who successfully complete all the requirements of their core course will receive a Certificate of Completion.
 To earn an Associate of Applied Science (AAS) or Associate of Applied Science-Transfer (AAS-T) degree, students must complete the certificate program and meet the general education course requirements.

 Program Learning Outcomes:

 - Enter the allied health workforce as a competent entry-level medical assistant in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 - Display professionalism in appearance and job performance.